mnr/writing-wip/dimensions_living_book/gretamemorycare.md

 ## Eloping

-Greta improved from struggling out of bed to walking around the parking lot.
+When we first arrived, Greta was in hospice and could not get out of bed without prodding.
+She has remarkedly improved to walking around the parking lot.
 Buoyed by success, I decided to enlarge our territory.
-Greta and I walk to the end of the sidewalk and instead of turning left to circumscribe the parking lot, we turn right towards the garden center on the next block.
+Greta and I walk to the end of the sidewalk and instead of turning left at the property boundaries, we turn right towards the garden center on the next block.
 It's an ambitious goal, but I'm confident she will make it.
 If not, she can sit on her walker and I can push her home.

 She struggles with the distance, but makes it.
 We are rewarded with a stroll through the nursery, and she mentions some of the vegetables she'd like to plant this next year.
+I conveniently neglect to remind her she no longer has a garden.

 This all seems like a great achievement until I am called into the ~~principal's~~ administration office the next day.